kartoza/qgis-gea-plugin/docs/src/user/guide/image-style.md

 ## Step 1: Open QGIS and Load Your Project

-To get started, open QGIS and load your existing project.
-If you don't have a project open, you can create a new one by clicking on the `File` menu and selecting `New`.
+To get started, open QGIS and load your existing project, or simply open your QGIS project (e.g. Malawi 2) with QGIS.

 # Step 2: Open the Layer Properties